 Gout (Gouty Arthritis) Gout (Gouty Arthritis)Related Health News « Back to Gout (Gouty Arthritis) Index Sorted Alphabetically A-Z Sort by popularity Arthritis on the Increase; Obesity Partly to Blame Caffeine May Trigger Gout Attacks Drug Already on Market May Be a Boon to Gout Patients Enriched Milk May Ease Gout FDA Panel Rejects Gout Drug on Safety Concerns Foods to Avoid if You Want to Avoid Gout Attacks Gout Linked to Low Levels of Lead Gout Management Is Focus of New Guidelines Health Tip: Know Risk Factors for Gout High Uric Acid Linked to Both Gout and Diabetes Scientists ID New Genetic Connection for Gout Will New Gout Findings Get a Toehold?
 Wrong Shoes Make Gout Pain Worse Sorted by Popularity (as on MedicineNet) Sort alphabetically Health Tip: Know Risk Factors for Gout Will New Gout Findings Get a Toehold?
-Scientists ID New Genetic Connection for Gout Gout Management Is Focus of New Guidelines Gout Linked to Low Levels of Lead Foods to Avoid if You Want to Avoid Gout Attacks Enriched Milk May Ease Gout Drug Already on Market May Be a Boon to Gout Patients High Uric Acid Linked to Both Gout and Diabetes Wrong Shoes Make Gout Pain Worse FDA Panel Rejects Gout Drug on Safety Concerns Caffeine May Trigger Gout Attacks Arthritis on the Increase; Obesity Partly to Blame Suggested Reading on Gout by Our Doctors Related Diseases & Conditions 21 articles Kidney Failure Kidney failure can occur from an acute event or a chronic condition or disease.
+Scientists ID New Genetic Connection for Gout Gout Management Is Focus of New Guidelines Gout Linked to Low Levels of Lead Foods to Avoid if You Want to Avoid Gout Attacks Enriched Milk May Ease Gout Drug Already on Market May Be a Boon to Gout Patients High Uric Acid Linked to Both Gout and Diabetes Wrong Shoes Make Gout Pain Worse FDA Panel Rejects Gout Drug on Safety Concerns Caffeine May Trigger Gout Attacks Arthritis on the Increase; Obesity Partly to Blame Suggested Reading on Gout (Gouty Arthritis) by Our Doctors Related Diseases & Conditions 22 articles Kidney Failure Kidney failure can occur from an acute event or a chronic condition or disease.
 Prerenal kidney failure is caused by blood loss, dehydration, medication.
-Hip Bursitis Bursitis of the hip results when the fluid-filled sac (bursa) near the hip becomes inflamed due to localized soft tissue trauma or strain.
-Symptoms include Rheumatoid Arthritis Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation of the joints, the tissue around the joints, as well as other organs in Foot Pain Foot pain may be caused by injuries (sprains, strains, bruises, and fractures), diseases (diabetes, Hansen disease, and gout), viruses, fungi, and bacteria Sacroiliac Joint Dysfunction (SI Joint Pain) Sacroiliac joint (SI) dysfunction is a general term to reflect pain in the SI joints.
-Causes of SI joint pain include osteoarthritis, abnormal walking Dehydration Dehydration is the excessive loss of body water.
-There are a number of causes of dehydration including heat exposure, prolonged vigorous exercise, and Menopause Menopause is the time in a woman's life when menstrual periods permanently stop, also called the "change of life."
-Menopause symptoms include hot flashes, Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Alcoholism Alcoholism is a disease that includes alcohol craving and continued drinking despite repeated alcohol-related problems, such as losing a job or getting Bunions The common bunion, an enlargement of the inner portion of the joint at the base of the big toe, primarily affects women.
-The signs and symptoms of bunions Polycythemia (High Red Blood Cell Count) Polycythemia (elevated red blood cell count) causes are either primary (aquired or genetic mutations) or secondary (diseases, conditions, high altitude).
-Obesity Obesity is the state of being well above one's normal weight.
-A person has traditionally been considered to be obese if they are more than 20 percent Kidney Stones One in every 20 people develop a kidney stone at some point in their life.
-A kidney stone is a hard mineral and crystalline material formed within the High Blood Pressure High blood pressure, also known as hypertension, is a repeatedly elevated blood pressure exceeding 140 over 90 mmHg -- a systolic pressure above 140 Bursitis of the Knee Bursitis of the knee results when any of the three fluid-filled sacs (bursae) become inflamed due to injury or strain.
-Symptoms include pain, swelling, Arthritis Arthritis is inflammation of one or more joints.
+Kidney Stones Kidney stones are solid masses of crystalline material that form in the kidneys.
+Symptoms of kidney stones can include pain, nausea, vomiting, and even Hip Bursitis Bursitis of the hip results when the fluid-filled sac (bursa) near the hip becomes inflamed due to localized soft tissue trauma or strain.
+Symptoms include Rheumatoid Arthritis Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation of the joints, the tissue around the joints, as well as other organs in Menopause Menopause is the time in a woman's life when menstrual periods permanently stop, also called the "change of life."
+Menopause symptoms include hot flashes, Dehydration Dehydration is the excessive loss of body water.
+There are a number of causes of dehydration including heat exposure, prolonged vigorous exercise, and Sacroiliac Joint Dysfunction (SI Joint Pain) Sacroiliac joint (SI) dysfunction is a general term to reflect pain in the SI joints.
+Causes of SI joint pain include osteoarthritis, abnormal walking Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Foot Pain Foot pain may be caused by injuries (sprains, strains, bruises, and fractures), diseases (diabetes, Hansen disease, and gout), viruses, fungi, and bacteria Polycythemia (High Red Blood Cell Count) Polycythemia (elevated red blood cell count) causes are either primary (aquired or genetic mutations) or secondary (diseases, conditions, high altitude).
+Bursitis of the Knee Bursitis of the knee results when any of the three fluid-filled sacs (bursae) become inflamed due to injury or strain.
+Symptoms include pain, swelling, Bunions The common bunion, an enlargement of the inner portion of the joint at the base of the big toe, primarily affects women.
+The signs and symptoms of bunions High Blood Pressure High blood pressure is defined as a pressure of 140/90 mmHg or higher in the arteries.
+Genetic factors, high salt intake, and increased arterial stiffness Arthritis Arthritis is inflammation of one or more joints.
 When joints are inflamed they can develop stiffness, warmth, swelling, redness and pain.
-There are over Bursitis Bursitis is inflammation of a bursa.
-A bursa is a tiny fluid-filled sac that functions as a gliding surface to reduce friction between tissues of the body.
-Knee Pain The knee joint is composed of three compartments and ligaments which stabilize the joint.
-Causes of knee pain may include injury, degeneration, infrequently Chronic Pain Chronic pain is pain (an unpleasant sense of discomfort) that persists or progresses over a long period of time.
+There are over Bursitis Bursae (one is a bursa) are fluid-filled sacs that cushion areas of friction between tendon and bone or skin.
+Like air-filled bubble wrap, these sacs reduce Cancer Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
+It is a group of 100 different diseases, and is not contagious.
+Cancer Alcoholism Alcoholism is a disease that includes alcohol craving and continued drinking despite repeated alcohol-related problems, such as losing a job or getting Chronic Pain Chronic pain is pain (an unpleasant sense of discomfort) that persists or progresses over a long period of time.
 In contrast to acute pain that arises Pseudogout Pseudogout, a form of arthritis, results when deposits of crystals collect in and around the joints.
-Symptoms of pseudogout include pain, stiffness, warmth, Hydroxyapatite Crystal Disease Hydroxyapatite crystal disease is the inflammation caused by hydroxyapatite crystals.
-These tiny crystals of hydroxyapatite deposit by mistake in or around Medications 31 articles Procedures & Tests 4 articles Pictures, Images & Quizzes 7 articles Doctor's & Expert's Views 13 articles Health News 13 articles Health Features 6 articles Women's Health Newsletter Sign up to stay informed with the latest women's health-related updates on MedicineNet delivered to your inbox FREE!
-BONUS!
-Get a Free PDF Women's Health Report when you sign up!
-Sign up for more topics!
+Symptoms of pseudogout include pain, stiffness, warmth, Obesity Obesity is the state of being well above one's normal weight.
+A person has traditionally been considered to be obese if they are more than 20 percent Knee Pain Acute injuries, medical conditions, and chronic use conditions are causes of knee pain.
+Symptoms and signs that accompany knee pain include redness, swelling, Hydroxyapatite Crystal Disease Hydroxyapatite crystal disease is the inflammation caused by hydroxyapatite crystals.
+These tiny crystals of hydroxyapatite deposit by mistake in or around Medications 31 articles Procedures & Tests 4 articles Pictures, Images & Quizzes 7 articles Doctor's & Expert's Views 13 articles Health News 13 articles Health Features 6 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!